KaioMarxDEV/KaioMarxDEV/README.md

 <h1 align="center">Hi 👋, I'm Kaio</h1>
-<h3 align="center">A passionate mobile developer from Brazil, using React Native to make your dream app come true.</h3>
+<h3 align="center">A passionate web developer from Brazil, using React to make your dream website come true.</h3>

 - 🌱 I’m currently specialized in and learning **React, NodeJS**